Pirate101: Overview

 The fictional universe of the Spiral is divided into several worlds, each consisting of multiple areas.
 The worlds of the Spiral are islands suspended in midair within spheroid atmospheres.
 The first world in the game, Skull Island, is a cluster of jungle islands which serves as a pirate haven.
 Ships in the game sail and make port in midair.
 The open skies between islands are referred to as “Skyways”.

 The game's content is divided into numerous "Books", which are further subdivided into individual "Chapters".
 Players may purchase access to all areas related to a given Chapter using "Crowns", the game's premium currency.
 Purchasing a membership grants unlimited access to all Chapters for a limited time.
-Upon character creation, players are given free access to "Introduction" and to "Prologue Part 1", the first Book.
+Upon character creation, players are given free access to "Introduction" and "Prologue Part 1", the first Book.

-As the player progresses, more areas become available.
-Currently, the maximum level a character can obtain is Level 70.

 Side activities in the Spiral include Practice PvP (player versus player), Ranked PvP, a nautical gauntlet, training pets, pet sparring, and housing.

 Characters

 Players can interact with, trade with, fight, and obtain quests from different NPCs located throughout the worlds of the Spiral.
 Companions can serve the player in combat and also provide comic relief during the story.

 Pirate101 has several types of in-game characters.
 Two non-player characters (NPCs) in the game, Boochbeard and Mr Gandry, serve as the player's voiceover guide when the player encounters certain aspects of the game for the first time, such as being defeated in combat.
-They appear in the game’s prologue, with the player never physically encountering or observing them again.
+They appear in the game's prologue, with the player never physically encountering or observing them again.

 The Armada is an army of humanoid clockwork pirates who invade and dominate many worlds of the Spiral.
 It is led by Kane, Supreme Commander of the Armada, a superintelligent humanoid clockwork whose primary goals are to reach El Dorado, make himself immortal, and then proceed to destroy the Spiral in order to recreate it in his image.

-The most senior members of the Armada besides Kane are Kane’s Court, who are among the bosses the player fights throughout the game.
-They are: